andifalk/secure-development-on-kubernetes/step2-hello-root/README.md

 You should also be able to reach the dockerized application via [localhost:8080](http://localhost:8080).

-Finally stop the running container by using the following command:
+Finally, stop the running container by using the following command:

 ```bash
 docker stop hello-root